svc333/overview/ibm-cloud-platform.md

 The search service is a global and shared resource properties repository that is integrated within the {{site.data.keyword.Bluemix_notm}} platform.
 It is used for storing and searching a cloud resource's attributes, and it categorizes and classifies resources.
 Resources are uniquely identified by a [Cloud Resource Name (CRN)](/docs/overview?topic=overview-crn) identifier.
 The properties of a resource include tags and system properties.
 Both properties are defined within an {{site.data.keyword.Bluemix_notm}} billing account, and span across many regions.

 This service also manages tags that are associated with a resource.
 You can create, delete, search, attach, or detach tags with the Tagging API.
 Tags are uniquely identified by a CRN identifier.
 Tags have a name, which must be unique within a billing account.
 You can create tags in key:value pairs or label format.

+## Monitoring your resources
+{: #resources_observability}

+Observability offers a single location where you can monitor and observe your applications and services in {{site.data.keyword.Bluemix_notm}}.

+With the {{site.data.keyword.la_full}} service, you can add log management capabilities to your {{site.data.keyword.Bluemix_notm}} architecture and you can manage system and application logs.
+It offers advanced features to monitor and troubleshoot, define alerts, and design custom dashboards. {{site.data.keyword.la_full_notm}} is operated by LogDNA in partnership with {{site.data.keyword.IBM_notm}}.
+For more information, see [Getting started with {{site.data.keyword.la_full_notm}}](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started).

+The {{site.data.keyword.mon_full_notm}} service, allows you to gain operational visibility into the performance and health of your applications, services, and platforms.
+It offers a full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards. {{site.data.keyword.mon_full_notm}} is operated by Sysdig in partnership with {{site.data.keyword.IBM_notm}}.
+For more information, see [Getting started with IBM Cloud Monitoring with Sysdig service](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-getting-started#getting-started)

+## Monitoring your account
+{: #account_observability}

+Use the {{site.data.keyword.at_full}} service to monitor the activity of your {{site.data.keyword.Bluemix_notm}} account, investigate abnormal activity and critical actions, and comply with regulatory audit requirements.
+In addition, you can be alerted on actions as they happen.
+The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
+For more information, see [Getting started with {{site.data.keyword.at_full_notm}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started).